Guarantee of Accommodation

 Insurance choice students

-If you are an undergraduate student and have made the University of Southampton your Insurance choice you are covered by the guarantee as long as you submit an application by 1st August, and you will be offered a space in a twin shared room.
+If you are an undergraduate student and have made the University of Southampton your Insurance choice you are covered by the guarantee as long as you submit an application by 1st August, and you may be offered a space in a twin shared room.
 On arrival in Halls you will be asked to complete a transfer form and you will be prioritised for a single room as soon as one becomes available.

 A twin shared room is a single study bedroom in a Hall of Residence with two beds, allowing two students to share the room and its facilities for a temporary period.
 As some of the facilities are being shared the room is offered at a reduced rate of rent for any period where two students are in residence.